binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 #### Wi-Fi Protected Set-up (WPS)

 This leads to a little increase in effort to establish a wireless connection.
-Those who are provided with access should also be recorded as having access, discussed below in the [Transient Devices](#physical-costs-and-trade-offs-transient-devices) section.
+Those who are provided with access should also be recorded as having access, discussed below in the section *ransient Devices* of Chapter 5, *Physical*.

 #### WPA2 and WPA